 Jim Campbell-Clause has been busy attending Vinitech in Bordeaux this month.
 We are greatly looking forward to hearing all about his experiences and knowledge upon his return.

 Colin Bell continues to be busy with industry development both regionally and nationally.
-This includes his ongoing representation as Deputy Chair of Wines of Western Australia and a board member of Australian Vignerons.
+This includes his ongoing representation as a board member of Australian Vignerons.
 He has also been working on the Australian Wine Industry Technical Conference Committee who are organising an exciting program for the conference to be held in July 2019.

-Mike Gray on behalf of Southwest Capes Water Users Group Inc. has been in contact with state and local politicians to ensure the groups membership is represented regarding the proposed introduction to water licence fees.
+Mike Gray on behalf of Southwest Capes Water Users Group Inc. has been busy writing submissions and canvassing politicians support regarding the proposed introduction to water licence fees.

-We have been busy this month collecting bud wood for spring budding and cuttings for spring plantings.
-Cuttings have been collected whilst the vines are fully dormant and these have been labelled, packaged and cool stored.
-The cuttings for planting will be removed from the cool room and callused from early September to be ready for planting in early October.
-We will also set up a nursery that will serve us for replants.
+We have had a large propogation program for both planting and grafting this season.
+Cuttings were collected during winter whilst the vines were fully dormant.
+The cuttings for planting were then removed from the cool room and callused from early September ready for planting in early October.
+These vines cuttings are looking healthy with an excellent strike rate.
+We also set up a nursery that will serve us for replants.